-Summer camp registration for Virginia Beach residents begins Saturday, March 9 at 9 am and continues as space is available.
-Non-residents can begin registration on Monday, April 1, 2013 at 8 am.
+Summer camp registration begins in March and continues as space is available.

 This instructional day camp for individuals with disabilities allows campers to explore endless opportunities and have a memorable camp experience.
 Our vision is to create an environment which fosters new friendships, sparks the campers imagination, develops a greater sense of independence, all while having fun learning new skills and activities.
 Individualized goals and objectives will be established and measured by participation in classes such as sports, music, dance, drama, arts and crafts, nature studies, and field trips.
 Class instruction is offered in small and large group formats and activities can be adapted to meet camper’s needs.
 We are committed to ensuring all campers have an enjoyable and successful camp experience.
 They will be encouraged to participate in activities in a positive and safe environment while following the rules of camp.
 Camper will need to bring their own lunch (meal and drink) and any personal items.
 In addition to class leaders and camper assistants, Certified Therapeutic Recreation Specialists (CTRS) will be onsite to work directly with campers.
 NOTE: This program is designed to promote community recreation and is not intended to provide behavior therapy interventions, tools or techniques.
 7 weeksTarget Population(s):

-all levels of intellectual disability, learning disabilities, varying levels of Autism, minimal to moderate behavioral disorders, ADD/ADHD, traumatic brain injuries, visual, hearing, and/or physical disabilities.Staff to Participant Ratio:
+all levels of intellectual disability, learning disabilities, varying levels of Autism, traumatic brain injuries, visual, hearing, and/or physical disabilities.Staff to Participant Ratio:

 1:2 to 1:4 based on individual need.
 Skills Needed: